-- If possible, leave children and pets with a relative or friend.
-If not, keep them away from hazards and floodwater. - ☐ Beware of snakes, insects and other animals that may be in or around your home. - ☐ Before entering your home, look outside for damaged power lines, gas lines, foundation cracks and other exterior damage.
-It may be too dangerous to enter the home. - If you smell natural gas or propane, or hear a hissing noise, leave immediately and contact the fire department. - ☐ If your home was flooded, assume it is contaminated with mold.
-Mold increases health risks for those with asthma, allergies or other breathing conditions. - □ Open doors and windows.
-If the house was closed more than 48 hours, let it air it out before staying inside for any length of time. - □ Turn off the main electrical power and water systems until you or a professional can ensure that they are safe.
-NEVER turn the power on or off, or use an electrical tool or appliance while standing in water. - Check the ceiling and floor for signs of sagging.
+- Smell for gas.
+If you smell natural gas or propane, or hear a hissing noise, leave immediately and contact the fire department. - If your home was flooded, assume it is contaminated with mold.
+Mold increases health risks for those with asthma, allergies or other breathing conditions. - ❑ Open doors and windows.
+Let the house air out before staying inside for any length of time if the house was closed for more than 48 hours. - □ Turn the main electrical power and water systems off until you or a professional can ensure that they are safe.
+NEVER turn the power on or off, or use an electrical tool or appliance while standing in water. - ❑ Check the ceiling and floor for signs of sagging.
 Water may be trapped in the ceiling or floors may be unsafe to walk on.